CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 ### Positions

-The positions buffer contains up to three sub-buffers for the polygons, polylines, and points.
+The positions buffer is a `uint16` buffer that contains up to three sub-buffers for the polygons, polylines, and points.

-The bounding volume for the tile must be a tile bounding region containing the west, south, east, north bounds of the tile.
 The positions are represented by u, v, and height values that are quantized and delta encoded.

 | Field | Meaning |
 | --- | --- |